Laksam Upazila

-Laksam (লাকসাম) is an upazila of Comilla District in the Division of Chittagong, Bangladesh.
-Laksam is widely known as the birthplace of Nawab Faizunnesa Chowdhurani.
+Laksam (লাকসাম) is an upazila of Comilla District in the division of Chittagong, Bangladesh.
+This upazila is located just 29 kilometers south of Cumilla City, on the banks of the transboundary Dakatia River.
+Laksam is known as the birthplace of Nawab Faizunnesa Chowdhurani.

 History

 Laksam was made into an upazila in 1983.
-On 6 April 1971 more than 200 people were killed by Pakistani army at Ajgara Bazar during the Bangladesh Liberation war.
+On 6 April 1971, more than 200 people were killed by Pakistani army at Azgora Bazar during the Bangladesh Liberation war.
 The Pakistan army was defeated on 12 December 1971 in the upazila.
 During the course of the war, 17 freedom fighters died along with numerous Pakistani soldiers.
 The upazila has experienced a water crisis due to arsenic in the groundwater.

 Geography

 Laksam Upazila has an area of 141.74 km2.
-It is bounded by Comilla Sadar and Barura upazilas on the north, Chatkhil, Begumganj and Senbagh upazilas on the south, Nangalkot and Chauddagram upazilas on the east, Barura and Shahrasti upazilas on the west.
-The main rivers are Dakatia and Little Feni.
+It is bounded by Comilla Sadar South on the northeast, and Barura on northwest, and Nangalkot on Southeast, and Monoharganj upazila on the southwest, and Shahrasti upazila of Chandpur District on the west.